yax51/EZDownloader/README.md

 - Lets you select and queue multiple installs

 > ⚠️ **Disclaimer:** I am not the owner of any of the third-party software included.
-All rights, trademarks, and ownership belong to their respective companies.
+All rights, trademarks, and ownership belong to their respective owners.
 >
 >I do not provide any account and/or login information for applications that may require a login for full functionality.
 Any applications requiring a login/account is the sole responsibility of the account holder.
 >
-> If you are a software publisher and would like your application removed from this tool, please contact me via GitHub and I will address it promptly.
+> If you are a software publisher and would like your application removed or added to this tool, please contact me via GitHub and I will address it promptly.
 See AppList.txt for list of current applications.